layavadi/css_rag_ns_demo/README.md

    ```
    This will:
    - Connect to CSS
-   - Process and store PDF documents from the specified directory
+   - Process and store PDF documents from the specified directory.
+Currently there is one Cloudera Operationa Database document in the PDF format.
+One can add more to the same directory.

    Start the following Application for brining up the search UI:
    ```python